-Also, keep in mind: if the CDs/DVDs you are using don't contain some packages you need, you can always install those packages afterwards from your running new Debian system (after the installation has finished).
-If you need to know on which CD/DVD to find a specific package, visit https://cdimage-search.debian.org/.
+Also, keep in mind: if the installation media you are using don't contain some packages you need, you can always install those packages afterwards from your running new Debian system (after the installation has finished).
+If you need to know on which installation image to find a specific package, visit https://cdimage-search.debian.org/.

-If your machine doesn't support CD booting, but you do have a CD set, you can use an alternative strategy such as net boot, or manually loading the kernel from the CD to initially boot the system installer.
-The files you need for booting by another means are also on the CD; the Debian network archive and CD folder organization are identical.
-So when archive file paths are given below for particular files you need for booting, look for those files in the same directories and subdirectories on your CD.
+If your machine doesn't support booting from optical media, but you do have a set of CD/DVD, you can use an alternative strategy such as net boot, or manually loading the kernel from the disc to initially boot the system installer.
+The files you need for booting by another means are also on the disc; the Debian network archive and folder organization on the disc are identical.
+So when archive file paths are given below for particular files you need for booting, look for those files in the same directories and subdirectories on your installation media.

-Once the installer is booted, it will be able to obtain all the other files it needs from the CD.
+Once the installer is booted, it will be able to obtain all the other files it needs from the disc.

-If you don't have a CD set, then you will need to download the installer system files and place them on the a connected computer so they can be used to boot the installer.
+If you don't have an installation media set, then you will need to download the installer system files and place them on the a connected computer so they can be used to boot the installer.